Kh11811/Web-enumerator/README.md

 ## To Note

-The provided description above refers to the **Python (.py) implementation**.

-Compared to the Bash version, the Python script is:

-* More readable
+The Bash and Python scripts perform the same core task, but the **Python implementation**:

+* Is easier to read
-* Easier to extend
+* Is easier to extend
-* More informative in its output
+* Produces clearer output
-* Better suited for learning and future enhancements
+* Is better suited for learning and customization

-You are advised to use the **Python version** if you want clearer results and better control over request handling.
+You are encouraged to experiment with both versions.

 ---

 ## Disclaimer

-This script is provided **for educational and authorized security testing purposes only**.
+This project is provided **for educational and authorized security testing purposes only**.

-You must **only** use this tool against web servers and applications that you **own** or have **explicit permission** to test.
-Unauthorized scanning, enumeration, or probing of systems you do not control may be illegal and could violate local, national, or international laws.
+You must **only** use these scripts against web servers and applications that you **own** or have **explicit permission** to test.
+Unauthorized scanning or enumeration of systems you do not control may be illegal and could violate local, national, or international laws.

-The author assumes **no responsibility or liability** for misuse of this script or for any damage caused by its use.
-By running this script, you acknowledge that you understand these risks and agree to use it responsibly and ethically.
+The author assumes **no responsibility or liability** for misuse of these scripts or for any damage caused by their use.
+By running these scripts, you acknowledge that you understand these risks and agree to use them responsibly and ethically.

-If you are learning web security, always practice in controlled environments such as:
+For learning purposes, always practice in controlled environments such as:

 * Local test servers
 * Lab environments
 * Intentionally vulnerable applications (e.g., training platforms)

----